erdaltsksn/dotfiles/README.md

 - Lots of `aliases`, `functions`, and etc. sorted by category for easy reference
 - Lots of useful apps for developers and power users
-- `.dotsecret` folder for custom or private settings
 - Configurations for `zsh`, `git`, `vim` and etc.
-- Visual Studio Code settings, keybindings, and extensions
 - Material theme for all possible environments (`zsh`, `terminal`, `vscode`, etc.)
 - and many more